London Banking Tour

 Please keep in mind that the interviews will take place from the 15th of June till the 19th of June.

 Every participant in the London Banking Tour is required to pay a participants fee of €300.
-This includes overnight stays, breakfast, and flights.
+This includes overnight stays, breakfast, and train tickets.
 Personal expenses are not included.

-For applying, please upload your CV, High School Grades, BSc Grades, MSc Grades (if any) and cover letter .
+For applying, please upload your CV, MSc Grades (if any), BSc Grades, High School Grades and motivation letter.
+If you don’t know where to find your grade lists, please see our events application tips.
 All files need to be merged into one pdf in the following order:

 – High School grades